reinoyk/Pico-Park-Clone/README.md

 -   **Frontend Rendering**: The frontend receives real-time updates and renders the game state accordingly, including player positions and interactions.

 ---

-## **Code Structure**

--   `server.py`: The server-side code handling room management, player connections, and state synchronization.
--   `app.py`: Main entry point to run the backend server and initialize WebSocket connections.
--   `www/`: The frontend directory containing HTML, CSS, JS files, and assets used to render the game in the browser.
-    -   `index.html`: Main game page where players can join or create rooms.
-    -   `game.html`: Gameplay screen where real-time interactions happen.
--   `src/`: JavaScript files managing the game logic and rendering.
--   `assets/`: Images, fonts, and other assets used in the game.